-However, one model in the range that was worth considering was the 1.6i.
-This featured the very same engine as the sporty XR3i, but the insurance was a fair bit cheaper.
+However, one model in the range that was most definitely worth considering was the 1.6i.
+This featured the very same engine as the sporty XR3i, but the insurance was a fair bit cheaper and it wasn't such a target for thieves.
 Apparently, though, the XR3i had a lower ratio gearbox which gave it more acceleration.

 As with the Escort, in 1986 the Orion had a facelift and the second generation models had improved engines, new suspension and updated trim.
 High-end models had the added luxury of ABD brakes and a heated front windscreen.
 All models could now run on unleaded fuel without modifications.

 Public Domain image of a 1986 Ford Orion - grey